 We also measure temporal alignment using the Wasserstein distance (Was). \item \textbf{Semantic alignment:} We compute the KL divergence (KLD) between the predicted logits of a PASST~\cite{PASST} model for the predicted and ground-truth audio.
 Additionally, we report the ImageBind score (IB Score)~\cite{IB} to quantify the similarity between predicted audio and image frames.
-Unlike VisAH, we report the IB Score directly instead of $\Delta$IB, as we find it more interpretable. \item \textbf{Remixing metric:} Since the goal is to adjust the relative loudness across three categories—human speech, music, and sound effects—we employ a sound source separation model~\cite{bandsplit} to extract stems from both the predicted and ground-truth audio, and measure the loudness difference (LDif) between corresponding sources as $\frac{1}{K} \sum_k \big| \mathrm{loud}(s_k(\hat{x})) - \mathrm{loud}(s_k(x)) \big|$, where $\hat{x}$ and $x$ denote the predicted and ground-truth audio, respectively, $\mathrm{loud}(.)$ computes the loudness, and $s_k(.)$ the separator of the $k$-th source from the audio. \end{itemize}
+Unlike VisAH, we report the IB Score directly instead of $\Delta \text{IB}$, as we find it more interpretable. \item \textbf{Remixing metric:} Since the goal is to adjust the relative loudness across three categories—human speech, music, and sound effects—we employ a sound source separation model~\cite{bandsplit} to extract stems from both the predicted and ground-truth audio, and measure the loudness difference (LDif) between corresponding sources as $\frac{1}{K} \sum_k \big| \mathrm{loud}(s_k(\hat{x})) - \mathrm{loud}(s_k(x)) \big|$, where $\hat{x}$ and $x$ denote the predicted and ground-truth audio, respectively, $\mathrm{loud}(.)$ computes the loudness, and $s_k(.)$ the separator of the $k$-th source from the audio. \end{itemize}